sous-chefs/yum/CONTRIBUTING.md

 ## Code Review

-Opscode regularly reviews code contributions and provides suggestions for improvement in the code itself or the implementation.
+Chef regularly reviews code contributions and provides suggestions for improvement in the code itself or the implementation.

 We find contributions by searching the ticket tracker for _resolved_